THE TESTIMONY And EVIDENCE ARE NOT Humanly Possible.. TRY To Understand The LEVEL Of SUPERNATURAL !!

 © Brighteon.com All Rights Reserved.
 All content posted on this site is commentary or opinion and is protected under Free Speech.
 Brighteon is not responsible for comments and content uploaded by our users.

-This TRANSCENDS TIME And Human Understanding // But You Are Seeing the Record that was Kept to PROVE IT To BE TRUE On A Super-Natural Level of the Stories in The Bible
+This TRANCENDS TIME And Human Understanding // But You Are Seeing the Record that was Kept to PROVE IT To BE TRUE On A Super-Natural Level of the Stories in The Bible

 Jonathan's videos can also be found on these other venues: